shadowshard4080/install-arch/README.md

 ```
 If dual-booting edit the grub config at `/etc/default/grub` and setting `GRUB_DISABLE_OS_PROBER=true` to false, `GRUB_DISABLE_OS_PROBER=false`

-Exit the chroot by typing `exit` then unmount the mounted partitions using `umount /dev/sdx1` for all the mounted partitions.

-`reboot now` to restart into the new system.
 ### Desktop environment installation
 ---
+Install the required packages for your desktop environment, for example kde-plasma:
-Mount the partitions, log in as root with either [`su`](https://wiki.archlinux.org/title/su) or by exiting the current session and using the username `root`.
+> If you have issues during this step, it may be system-specific.
+Try exiting the chroot by typing `exit` then unmount the mounted partitions using `umount /dev/sdx1` for all the mounted partitions.
+Then run `reboot now` to restart, mount the partitions, log in as root with either [`su`](https://wiki.archlinux.org/title/su) or by exiting the current session and using the username `root`.
-Then install the required packages for your desktop environment, for example kde-plasma:
 ```
 pacman -Sy xorg plasma-desktop sddm [terminal_emulator] [web_browser] git networkmanager packagekit-qt5 plasma-wayland-session discover plasma-nm [optional: 'kde-applications'] systemctl enable sddm